CISecurity/ControlsAssessmentSpecification/control-14/control-14.7.rst

 * M2 = List of DLP software instances
 * M3 = List of all endpoints covered by the set of DLP software
 * M4 = List of all endpoints not covered by the set of DLP software
-* M5 = The number of endpoints capable of storing data (count of M1)
+* M5 = Count of endpoints capable of storing data (count of M1)
-* M6 = The number of DLP software instances (count of M2)
+* M6 = Count of DLP software instances (count of M2)
-* M7 = The number of endpoints covered by the set of DLP software (count of M3)
+* M7 = Count of endpoints covered by the set of DLP software (count of M3)
-* M8 = The number of endpoints not covered by the set of DLP software (count of M4)
+* M8 = Count of endpoints not covered by the set of DLP software (count of M4)

 Metrics
 -------